 Identifier Mitigation measure Dozer - D9 MUP2 -5 dB Air intake and exhaust silencers fitted to each unit.
-Dozer - D10 MUP2 -5 dB inted to each unit.
-Dozer - D10 fines tailings screening -5 dB Dozer - D10 MUP1 -5 dB Haul truck CAT 785 x4 -6 dB Replacement muffler systems.
+Dozer - D10 MUP2 -5 dB Dozer - D10 fines tailings screening -5 dB Dozer - D10 MUP1 -5 dB Haul truck CAT 785 x4 -6 dB Replacement muffler systems.
 NV14 Noise mitigation measures such as bunding, walls or cladding will be installed at the wet concentrator plant to control noise emissions from the plant to achieve compliance with noise criteria adopted in the Noise and Vibration Risk Treatment Plan (forming part of the Work Plan).
-[Deletions below consistent with or Document 310, i.e. too specific] - At a distance of 20 m east and so at heights of 1.5, 10 and 20 m abo · · · · · · · · · · · · · · · · · · · · NV15 Consultation with affected residents located in the vicinity of the site will be conducted during the course of the project to investigate the need for alternative or additional noise control measures depending on each individual situation (e.g., acoustic treatment for dwellings).
-NV16 Commissioning noise tests will be undertaken at regular intervals and prior to work starting, including checking that bunds have been constructed to specifications required for site compliance with <a "low-noise="" "managed-impact="" 'low-noise="" 1254-1834="" 12541834.="" 26db="" [noise="" a="" achieve="" already="" and="" and,="" approved="" are="" at="" be="" below="" by="" can="" character="" community="" conduct="" considered="" content="" definition="" does="" epa="" fall="" for="" frequency="" from="" group.="" hours="" href="EPA guidelinesadopted noise criteria.NV17Noisier activities will be scheduled for less sensitive times of day where practicable and works will be limited as much as practicable during the night and at weekends.[Note: EPA drafting as per its EES tracking added to EPA's base]submission (no. 514)inserted below, with Kalbar'sIn relation to construction noise, if works are scheduled during night time hours they will be inaudible or approved by a person independent from the Project, prior to commencement, as meeting the definitions of " if="" impact="" impulsive="" in="" include="" independent="" indoors="" intermittent="" intrusiveness,="" is="" it="" justification="" justify="" levels="" low="" managed-impact="" need="" noise="" not="" of="" or="" outside="" person="" predicted="" present="" presents="" project,="" proponent="" publication="" receiver,="" recommended="" reference="" required="" residential="" risk="" standard="" supported="" td="" that="" the="" there="" this="" to="" tonal,="" unavoidable="" why="" will="" within="" works="" works"="" works",="" works'.]<=""> [Whilst Kalbar would accept the drawn all phases of the Project should considerable assessment protocol for the control premises and entertainment venue mply with noise limits of noise from comme set by the Noise limit and ercial, industrial and trade
+[Deletions below consistent with or Document 310, i.e. too specific] - At a distance of 20 m east and so at beights of 1.5, 10 and 20 m about uth of the plant, these Hevels are 50, 54 and 65 LAeq dB NV15 at heights of 1.5, 10 and 20 m above ground respectively.
+Consultation with affected residents located in the vicinity of the site will be conducted during the course of the project to investigate the need for alternative or additional noise control measures depending on each individual situation (e.g., acoustic treatment for dwellings).
+NV16 Commissioning noise tests will be undertaken at regular intervals and prior to work starting, including checking that bunds have been constructed to pecifications required for site compliance with EPA-guidelinesadopted noise criteria.
+NV17 Noisier activities will be scheduled for less sensitive times of day where practicable and works will be limited as much as practicable during the night and at weekends [Note: EPA drafting as per its EES tracking added to EPA's base] submission (no. 514) inserted below, with Kalbar's In relation to construction noise, if a inaudible or approved by a person as meeting the definitions of "Unav "managed-impact works " in EPA P noise impact works " or " managed-i predicted noise levels are below 26 independent from the roidable works" , or "lo ublication 12541834. impact works" in EPA Project, prior to commencement, w-noise impact works" or Works will be considered "low- Publication 1254 - 1834 if the present a tonal, impulsive or interm content that presents a risk of intru to conduct the works outside the re approved by a person independent nittent character and , siveness , the Proper p commended standar t from the Project, and does not include low frequency oont can justify why there is a need d hours and this justification is I the hours for works considered to be low noise or managed impact w Group. [noise already required to a noise impact works'.] - [Whilst Kalbar would accept the dra all phases of the Project should con assessment protocol for the contro premises and entertainment venue mply with noise limits I of noise from comme set by the Noise limit and ercial, industrial and trade